By Martin Howarth, Retail Sector Development at GCI

 Being able to provide consumers with the experience that meets their known and unknown needs is something that Sales Assistants can provide, given that they have the necessary resources to help them.
 My personal view is that we will see more and more staff using their personal devices to access corporate applications.
 This isn’t new; Bring Your Own Device (BYOD) has been on the table for several years, but it hasn’t had a high-level impact in the Retail sector (unless you were Senior or Middle Management).
 But in our Cloud-first, mobile-first world the possibilities for harnessing AI, BYOD and Big Data are endless, and may soon herald to the rise of “Smart Shops” or “Connected Sales Assistants”.

 At GCI, we can help you discover how your organisation can use business mobility solutions to gain a competitive advantage.
-On the 31st October and the 1st November, we’ll be at Microsoft’s Future Decoded as Headline Sponsors – come and talk to us about the benefits of your business embracing an all-in, secure BYOD strategy.
+On the 31st October and the 1st November, we were at Microsoft’s Future Decoded as Headline Sponsors – take a look at our Content Hub which contains Blogs, Case Studies, Videos and Product Sheets around the solutions that can help you embrace an all-in, secure BYOD strategy: //info.gcicom.net/msfd2017

 Martin Howarth is responsible for Retail Sector Development at GCI.